Goodbye Pork Pie: Production

 Goodbye Pork Pie was filmed chronologically over six weeks in late 1979, following the north to south route taken by the film's protagonists.
 Filming began in the northern town of Kaitaia and ended in Invercargill, near the bottom of the South Island.
 Director Geoff Murphy, who co-produced the film with Nigel Hutchinson, had been good friends with star Tony Barry (Smith) as well as Bruno Lawrence before Goodbye Pork Pie.
 The three had played together in multi-media group Blerta.

 Geoff Murphy cameos in the film as a man working at the second petrol station.
 Co-producer Nigel Hutchinson sells a banana milk shake "with an egg in it" to John a short time before Gerry falls off the car.

 New Zealand band Street Talk provided most of the music heard in the film and formed a large part of the soundtrack, but the group had already broken up by the time the movie was released.

 Cars

-The yellow mini was a 1978 British Leyland Mini 1000, registered IZ6393.
-However, three 1978 Minis were used during filming.
+The yellow mini was a 1978 Mini 1000, registered IZ6393.
+Characters' names (Gerry) Austin and (Leslie) Morris echo British Leyland marques under which Minis were sold.
+Three 1978 Minis were used during filming.
 They were sourced from the New Zealand Motor Corporation (assemblers of British Leyland products in NZ).
 After filming was completed, two of the Minis that were undamaged were returned to The New Zealand Motor Corporation.
 The third, which had a hole cut in the roof and the front bodywork removed, was used for promotion and is still in New Zealand.
 Its actual registration is IX2992.
 A fourth, 1959 Mini was used for the final scene where it was burnt out.
 The Holden HQ police cars used in the film doubled as towing and support vehicles for the cast and crew.
 These were the police cars chasing the Mini throughout both the North and South Islands.